 - All courses will be designed for both in-person and online instruction.

 At a time when many universities are planning to offer only a portion of their classes on-campus in the fall, this plan gives us the greatest chance to safely offer face-to-face classes in the “new normal.”
-It also protects faculty members who may be at higher risk than traditional undergraduate students, helps create equity for students with little or no access to technology and creates opportunity for a variety of delivery options.
+It also protects faculty members who may be at higher risk than traditional undergraduate students, helps create equity for students with little or no access to technology and creates opportunities for a variety of delivery options.

 This plan includes:

 - Fall Module 2 will begin on Oct.
-6 and end on Nov.
+6 and will end on Nov.
 23, with final exams scheduled for Nov.
 21 and 23.

 - Some courses will run the entire semester.
 These will begin on Aug.
 17 and finish on Nov.
 23, with finals on Nov.
 21 and 23.

 - Spring Module 1 will begin on Jan.
 13 and end on March 9, with final exams scheduled for March 8-9.

 - Spring Module 2 will begin on March 11 and end on May 5, with final exams set for May 4-5.

 - Several holidays and scheduled Break Days are planned for the Spring 2021 semester.